CalderaWP/Caldera-Forms/readme.txt

 4. **Great Looking Forms** - Create great looking forms.

 == Changelog ==
+= Caldera Forms 1.4.5.1 ( December 4, 2016 ) #WCUS =
+* FIXED: Submenu entry viewer had a JavaScript error, it has been eradicated.
+* FIXED: Submenu entry viewer header had both old logo and new logo overlapping, which was kind of poetic, but looked bad.

 = Caldera Forms 1.4.5 ( December 1, 2016 ) Tacos!
 Tacos!
 Tacos! =
 * ADDED: caldera_forms_get_field_order filter.
 Changes order of fields, when you ask for them in layout order.
 Can use this to change order of fields with {summary} magic tag.
 * FIXED: Admin notices were showing up in the form editor and making things look bad.
 Josh killed them with fire (or jQuery, hard to say.)